Kristen Stewart and Rupert Sanders 'Scandal' and the box office

 Now, unlike some ardent Pattinson / Cosmopolis "defenders" insist, I don't believe the scandal helped On the Road for the simple fact that Walter Salles' movie opened five months later.
 The scandal is now old news.
 Had On the Road opened back in August, I'm quite sure its opening-weekend box office results would have been more impressive.

 Oh, but Kristen Stewart was recently featured in all those premieres and awards-season roundtables and photo-ops.
 Yes, mostly followed by her fans, spread out all over the world.
 What would have truly helped On the Road at this time of year, in Los Angeles and in New York City, would have been strong local reviews; tons of billboards, and TV, print, and online ads; plus a few awards here and there.
 None of that happened.

 Box Office reports

-But why discuss box-office reports?
-Who cares about box-office grosses?
+But why discuss box office reports?
+Who cares about box office grosses?
 Cosmopolis is a great movie.
 On the Road is a wonderful movie.
-What does it matter if Cosmopolis bombed in the United States and failed to get even close to reaching its $20m budget at the worldwide box office?
+What does it matter if Cosmopolis bombed in the United States and failed to get even close to reaching its $20 million budget at the worldwide box office?
 What does it matter if On the Road opened with highly disappointing figures in North America and may have failed to even match half its budget at the global box office?

 Well, I'm sure that those films' investors and distributors think it matters.
 That David Cronenberg and Robert Pattinson and Walter Salles and Garrett Hedlund and Sam Riley and Kristen Stewart probably think it matters as well.